-What is Prosopagnosia?
+What Is Prosopagnosia?

-There is no cure for prosopagnosia (also called face blindness), so those who have it must learn to note cues (red hair, tall stature) that will help them identify their own friends, family members, and acquaintances.
-They can draw inspiration from successful people who have coped with the condition, such as Oliver Sacks and Chuck Close.
+Since there is no cure for prosopagnosia, treatment focuses on the development of compensatory skills, such as looking for cues like unique physical characteristics or voice that will help them identify their own friends, family members, and acquaintances.
+People with prosopagnosia may draw inspiration from successful people who have coped with the condition, such as Oliver Sacks and Chuck Close.